kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

    Mitigations](#risks-and-mitigations), and revisiting the trigger is a [beta criterion](#beta).
 Decided at KEP review.
-3. **Node Lifecycle Controller write.** `status=Unknown`, reason `KubeletUnreachable`, applied only to conditions whose current reason is `NodeShutdown`. `Unknown` follows [KEP-5683]'s definition — Kubernetes cannot determine whether the state is active — which is the controller's actual position; the reason follows [KEP-5683]'s stable-CamelCase cause-category convention.
+3. **Node Lifecycle Controller write.** `status=Unknown`, reason `KubeletUnreachable`, on both conditions. `Unknown` follows [KEP-5683]'s definition — Kubernetes cannot determine whether the state is active — which is the controller's actual position; the reason follows [KEP-5683]'s stable-CamelCase cause-category convention.
+The controller does not inspect the existing `reason` before writing (last-writer-wins, per the WG's alpha model).
 Decided at KEP review.
 4. **Single feature gate for writer and reader.** *Resolved in WG (2026-08-24)*; see [Feature gating](#feature-gating).
 5. **Metric labels.** `transition` and `critical` on